gbrlpzz/ndvi-vegetation-cover-change/docs/methodology.typ

 == Canopy Establishment Epochs

-For areas classified as "Canopy Establishment" (Sparse/Bare → Dense), the specific time period when dense canopy was first achieved is tracked using seven 5-year epochs:
+For areas classified as "Canopy Establishment" (Sparse/Bare → Dense), the specific time period when dense canopy was first achieved is tracked using 5-year epochs generated dynamically based on the analysis period.

 #figure(
   table(